-Management and Staffing: Does the applicant have the appropriate level of management experience to execute the stated strategy in Texas, especially if the headquarters of the company are not in Texas?
+Management and Staffing: Does the applicant have the appropriate level of management experience to execute the stated strategy?
 Does the team have the needed experience or access to experienced external assistance, facilities, and resources to accomplish all aspects of the proposed plan?
+Does the management team have experience in obtaining results that are directly relevant to the proposed project (eg, product development and registration)?